mrbech/SPPP/report/01_solutions.md

 different amount of threads and it seems to pass every time.

-To see if these tests will actually be able to find errors in my implementation I have done the following mutations if my implementation:
+To see if these tests will actually be able to find errors in my implementation I have done the following mutations of my implementation:

-* Removing the statement that adds the *item* to the *items* list in the *push* method, this gets caught by the sequential test.
+* Removed the statement that adds the *item* to the *items* list in the *push* method, this gets caught by the sequential test.
-* Removing the decrement of *bottom* in the *pop* method, this gets caught by the sequential test.
+* Removed the decrement of *bottom* in the *pop* method, this gets caught by the sequential test.
-* Removing the increment of *top* in steal, this gets caught by the sequential test.
+* Removed the increment of *top* in steal, this gets caught by the sequential test.
 * Different permutations of removing the *syncronized* keyword from *push*, *pop* and *steal*.
 All permutations was found by the parallel test.